peteratticusberg/orc/lib/ltc.md

 ## Soundbite

-A cryptocurrency designed to be faster and cheaper than bitcoin.
+A cryptocurrency designed to be faster and less expensive to transact in than bitcoin.

 ## Release Date